Accelerated Online Career Training Programs & Fast-Track Certifications

 Dress to impress

-The way you are dressed is one of the first things an interviewer will notice.
-Your outfit sends important messages about how you would represent the employer’s organization, so keep that in mind when choosing your interview attire.
-Generally, keep it straightforward and classic.
-For men, a dark suit and tie is the safest option if you are going to be working in an office environment.
-Women have a few more options available to them: you could wear a blouse, suit pants, a knee-length skirt, or a smart dress.
-Keep colors neutral with navy, grey, black, white, or cream, and don’t forget to keep makeup simple.
+Your attire is crucial in an interview, conveying how you represent the employer’s organization.
+Generally, opt for a dark suit and tie for men in office environment.
+Women can choose a blouse, suit pants, knee-length skirt, or a smart dress.
+Keep colors neutral with navy, grey, black, white, or cream.
+It is also recommended to keep your makeup simple.
 Avoid wearing strong perfumes or colognes as some interviewers may find it distasteful or suffer from allergies.
-Ensure that your hair is clean, brushed, and styled, simple ponytail or bun for women or neatly brushed hair for men.
+Ensure clean, styled hair.
 Always remember the adage: dress for the job you want, not the job you have.
 That is, unless the position you want is superhero, no one wants to see you in a leotard.

 Casual, Not Lazy

 For some workplaces, a more casual look may be appropriate.
 If this is the case, remember there are key difference between casual casual and smart casual.
-For a smart casual outfit, you want to invest in high-quality clothes –В these will look better, fit better, and you will also get more wear out of them.
-Take some extra time to choose clothes that fit you well and flatter your body shape – you want and outfit that looks good while helping you feel relaxed and confident.
-Collared polo shirts and chinos are a great option for men, while women can add a stylish suit jacket to a nice sundress or denim jeans for a classic smart casual look.
+For a smart casual outfit, invest in high-quality clothes for better appearance, fit, and durability.
+Choose well-fitting clothes that flatter your body shape, providing both a stylish and comfortable look.
+Take some extra time to choose clothes that fit you well and flatter your body shape.
+You want an outfit that looks good while helping you feel relaxed and confident.
+Collared polo shirts and chinos are a great option for men.
+Women can add a stylish suit jacket to a nice sundress or denim jeans for a classic smart casual look.

 A Firm Handshake

 Always go for the handshake upon entering an interview, with all members of an interview panel.
-The handshake is a powerful form of nonverbal communication in Western culture and the right kind of handshake will convey positive traits about you from the outset.
-Be sure to keep your right hand free and when it’s time to shake find the sweet spot between a very strong, overly dominant handshake and a very weak one – you want a firm, confident, but friendly shake.
+The handshake is a powerful form of nonverbal communication in Western culture.
+The right kind of handshake will convey positive traits about you from the outset.
+Be sure to keep your right hand free.
+When it’s time to shake, find the sweet spot between a very strong, overly dominant handshake and a very weak one – you want a firm, confident, but friendly shake.

 Eye Contact